MES Implementation: Planning and Strategy

 • Key Activities:

-• Provide training and support for users.
+• Provide extensive user training and technical support.

 8. Monitor and Optimize